How to Improve Your Art Style FAST: 18 Creative Drawing Exercises Every Artist Should Try

 What it improves: Creative flow, intuition, subconscious imagery.

-This is especially powerful for unlocking your imagination when you feel stuck.
+This is especially powerful for unlocking your imagination when you feel stuck and it's capable of defeating art block instantly.

 ✏️ 2.
 Freestyle Drawing (No Reference, No Plan)